Logos (Selfish Things album)

 Logos is the debut full-length studio album by Canadian alternative rock band Selfish Things, released on 20 September 2019 through Pure Noise Records.
 The album was produced by Drew Fulk and it features Andy Leo of Crown the Empire, former Yellowcard frontman William Ryan Key and Underoath's Spencer Chamberlain.

 Background

 Throughout 2018, Selfish Things were working on their debut album while being on the road to promote their EP Vertical Love.

 Lead singer Alex Biro chose the title months before the release: "I’ve been incredibly fixated by Carl Jung, the psychoanalyst and his grand interpretation of life and the world.
 To achieve logos is to truly ascend.
 The whole album revolves around that idea and concept.
 I had been having a hard time coming up with a name and then I was reading The Red Book and came across that.
 It just stuck."

 He explains the idea behind the record: "I want people to know that there is strength in your faults.
 It’s just as important to suffer as it is to find moments of joy and happiness.
 Darkness and light need one another."

-The song titled 'Rowen' is about lead singer, Alex Biro's daughter, Rowen.